-Ministry of Health, Labour and Welfare.^{10, 11} We express this as a share of the population aged 65 and above in each prefecture.
+13 We use data from the 2010 Survey of Institutions and Establishments for Long-term Care given that, in our empirical analysis, we use data from the 2011 wave of the Preference Parameters Study that was conducted in January-March 2011.
+The data are taken from the website of the Ministry of Health, Labour and above in each prefecture.
 We would expect parents/parents-in-law who reside in a prefecture with a greater availability of such facilities to be more likely to use formal care services than those in a prefecture with limited availability of such facilities.

 Respondents' employment: Work-related factors are likely to affect people's retirement plans.
 We therefore include a categorical variable capturing the respondent's employment status.
-This variable indicates whether the respondent is (1) self-employed (including those who assist with a family business), (ii) a regular worker, or (iii) an irregular worker.12 Given that there is in principle no retirement age for those who are self-employed, we would expect self-employed individuals to retire later in comparison with those with regular employment.
+This variable indicates whether the respondent is (1) self-employed (including those who assist with a family business), (ii) a regular worker, or (iii) an irregular worker.
+14 Given that there is in principle no retirement age for those who are self-employed, we would expect self-employed individuals to retire later in comparison with those with regular employment.
 As for irregular workers, given that irregular jobs tend to be characterized by more flexible working arrangements (e.g., shorter working hours), those with irregular jobs may be able to continue working until a more advanced age.
-It is also possible that irregular workers may not be able to retire earlier given that their jobs tend to be low paid and insecure and that they are likely to receive less pensions than regular workers, though they may still retire earlier than self-employed individuals.
+It is also possible that irregular workers may not be able to retire earlier given that their jobs tend to be low paid and insecure and that they are likely to receive less pensions than regular workers.
+15 For either reason, we would expect irregular workers to retire later than regular workers, though they may still retire earlier than self-employed individuals.
 We also include the respondent's wage expressed as the logarithm of his/her hourly wage.
 Whether higher wages induce earlier retirement is an empirical question.